railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_partners.rst

 --------------------

 You can have several contacts for one partner.
 Contacts represent company employees that you are in contact with, along with their address details.
-For each address you can indicate their type (\
+For each address you can indicate the address type (\
 ``Default``\  , \ ``Invoice``\  , \ ``Delivery``\  , \ ``Contact``\   or \ ``Other``\  ).
 Based on
-this, OpenERP can supply an address that matches the contact's function when generating documents at various stages through an Order process.
+this, OpenERP can supply an address that matches the contact's function when generating documents in various stages through an Order process.

 Contacts can be entered into the first (:guilabel:`General`) tab of the :guilabel:`Customer` form, or you can get direct access to the list of addresses through the :menuselection:`Sales -->